-Section 9.26 Courtesy at School Activities and While on School Campus
+Section 10.27 Courtesy at School Activities and While on School Campus

-Section 9.27 \\\\\Students and visitors to the School, including students' parents, shall conduct themselves in a courteous manner at all school functions.
+Section 10.28 Students and visitors to the School, including students' parents, shall conduct themselves in a courteous manner at all school functions.
 This means no booing, name calling, throwing objects, inappropriate whistling, cursing or other improper behavior.
-Students, students' parents and other visitors and guests shall be required to comply with standards of conduct that the School maintains.
+Students, students' parents and other visitors and guests shall be required to comply with standards of conduct that the School and visitors, that the School maintains.
 The School retains the authority to remove any individual from the School campus or any School event for failing to comply with the School's standards of conduct.
+Check-Out Procedures